Can Pool Chlorine Cause Rash? Skin Irritation Solutions

 Pre-Swimming Protection

-Apply a thin layer of petroleum jelly or specialized swimmer's body lotion to create a protective barrier, especially around sensitive areas like the neck, underarms, and groin.
+Apply a thin layer of specialized swimmer's body lotion or waterproof barrier cream to create a protective barrier, especially around sensitive areas like the neck, underarms, and groin.
 This is particularly helpful for competitive swimmers or those spending extended time in the pool.

 Post-Swimming Care